 The College for Public Health and Social Justice is fully accredited by the Council on Education for Public Health (CEPH).

-Saint Louis University's Master of Health Administration (M.H.A.) works to transform talented service-motivated students into knowledgeable, ethical professionals prepared for a range of management careers across the U.S. health sector (adapted from M.H.A. mission statement).
+Saint Louis University's Master of Health Administration (M.H.A.) works to transform talented service-motivated students into knowledgeable, ethical professionals prepared for a range of management careers across the U.S. health sector.
 To achieve this goal the program relies on competency-based education.
 In fact, SLU's M.H.A. program has a long history of competency-based education (CBE).
 In 2002 the program developed one of the three nationally recognized competency models that has since been adopted and adapted by health management and health administration programs throughout the country.

-In keeping with CBE, classes and the corresponding learning objectives are organized to meet sixty core competencies necessary for success in health administration across the broad health sector (Attachment I).
-Similar types of knowledge, skills and abilities are grouped into six competency domains (leadership, critical thinking, science/analysis, management, political and community development and communication).
+In keeping with CBE, classes and the corresponding learning objectives are organized to meet 21 core competencies necessary for success in health administration across the broad health sector.
+Similar types of knowledge, skills and abilities are grouped into five competency domains (leadership, critical thinking/analysis, management, culture and community engagement, and communication).
+To remain at the forefront of Health Administration Education, the SLU M.H.A. program regularly re-evaluates the model with the input of alumni and other health industry professionals.

 |Required Core Courses|